19 Best Colorants For Epoxy Resin

 13. Black Resin Dye

-If you are wondering what to color resin with, black resin dye is an essential coloring agent used in resin art and crafting.
+If you are wondering what to color resin with, black resin dye is thick colorant used in resin art and crafting.
 Black dye is one of the most popular color pigments for epoxy resin.

-This specialized dye is formulated to add deep, opaque black color to epoxy, polyester, or other types of resin.
+This dye is made to add deep, opaque black color to epoxy, polyester, or other types of resin.

 It allows artists and crafters to create various projects, from sleek and contemporary designs to intricate and moody creations.